 In addition, the course offers students instruction and feedback on writing assignments involving cutting-edge issues relevant to real-world practice in insurance law.

-Prerequisites: Successful completion of the first year curriculum, including the legal writing series.
+Sequence and Prerequisites: Successful completion of the first-year curriculum, including the legal writing series.

 Evaluation: Grades will be based on participation in class discussions and three writing assignments:

 - A “Reservation of Rights” Letter: analyzing coverage for a claim based on applicable law and policy provisions in plain language (5-7 pages);

 - A “Covenant Settlement” Agreement: assigning a tort defendant’s right against its insurer to the claimant (7-10 pages); and

 - Memorandum of Law in Support of a Motion for Summary Judgment in a Declaratory Judgment Action: may be on behalf of insurer or insured (10-15 pages).